-In many ways, Life could be considered as a re-imagination of Alien.
+Life (2017) could be considered a re-imagination of Alien.
 One in which Mankind is far less able to defend himself.

-The world is thrilled by the discovery of extraterrestrial celluar life in a Martian soil sample, which schoolchildren name as Calvin.
-On board the International Space Station, Calvin quickly develops into a multi-celled organism, and begins attacking the crew after escaping containment.
-It then becomes a desperate game of survival as the crew struggles to destroy Calvin, before it uncovers a way to descend to Earth.
+The world is thrilled by the discovery of extra-terrestrial cellular life in a Martian soil sample, which schoolchildren subsequently name Calvin.
+Onboard the International Space Station, Calvin develops into a multi-cell organism and attacks the crew after escaping containment.
+The crisis quickly becomes a deadly game of survival as the crew struggles to destroy Calvin before it figures out a way to descend to Earth.